AndersonSarmento/AndersonSarmento/README.md

 alt="Computador iuriCode">

 I work as a Data Engineer at Itaú Bank.
-My responsibilities include creating and maintaining data pipelines, democratizing tables in Data Lake using AWS Cloud, and handling Finops with Apptio Cloudability.
+My responsibilities include creating and maintaining data pipelines, democratizing tables in Data Lake using AWS Cloud, and handling Finops with Apptio Cloudability.<br>
 I am familiar with various AWS services such as Glue, IAM, Athena, Step Functions, and Eventbridge.